sphinx-doc/sphinx/Doc-3k/c-api/intro.rst

 deallocated, they are typically static :ctype:`PyTypeObject` objects.

 All Python objects (even Python integers) have a :dfn:`type` and a :dfn:`reference count`.
-An object's type determines what kind of object  it is (e.g., an integer, a list, or a user-defined function; there are  many more as explained in the Python Reference Manual (XXX reference: ../ref/ref.html)).
+An object's type determines what kind of object it is (e.g., an integer, a list, or a user-defined function; there are many more as explained in :ref:`types`).
 For each of the well-known types there is a macro to check whether an object is of that type; for instance, ``PyList_Check(a)`` is true if (and only if) the object pointed to by *a* is a Python list.

 .. _api-refcounts: